 Since then, BJGT has provided a platform for juniors to test themselves against their peers, with many going on to represent England and into the professional ranks.

-At the end of 2016, Neil Randall, a low single figure handicap golfer and parent to a junior golfer, joined forces with Steve to revamp the BJGT, and working together, the tour is going from strength to strength.
+At the end of 2016, Neil Randall (pictured far right), a low single figure handicap golfer and parent to a junior golfer, joined forces with Steve to revamp the BJGT, and working together, the tour is going from strength to strength.